Representations of multimeasures via multivalued Bartle-Dunford-Schwartz integral: Preliminaries

 Now we would like to define an integral with respect to a multimeasure that would be independent of selections of the multimeasure but would be consistent with earlier definitions via selections.
 We know already (\cite{wzw,ka}) that if $X$ is a Banach space and a non-negative $\theta:\vO\to\R$ is integrable with respect to $N:\vS\to{cwk(X)}$, then for every $E\in\vS$ there exists $W_E\in{cwk(X)}$ such that for every $x'\in{X'}$ holds true the equality $s(x',W_E)=\dint_E\theta\,ds(x',N).$\\

 We take this property as the definition of the integral of a non-negative function with respect to an arbitrary multimeasure $N:\vS\to{c(X)}$.
-Our approach is close to Lewis' \cite{Lew} functional equivalent definition of an integral with respect to a vector measure.\\
+Our approach is close to Lewis' \cite{Lew} functional equivalent definition of an integral with respect to a vector measure.
 It is worth to remember that the Lewis definition in \cite{Lew} was also considered by Kluv\'anek in \cite{k2} (see also \cite{MR2419122}).
 We call the integral that we are going to define a \textit{ multivalued-Bartle-Dunford-Schwartz integral} since Bartle, Dunford and Schwartz were the first who considered such a kind of integration in the vector case.

 \begin{deff} \rm Let $N:\vS\to{c(X)}$ be a multimeasure.
 If $f:\vO\to\R$ is a non-negative measurable function, we say that $f$ is {\it multivalued-Bartle-Dunford-Schwartz integrable with respect to $N$} (shortly $BDS_m$-\textit{ integrable with respect to $N$}) in $c(X)\,\;(cb(X),cwk(X),ck(X))$, if for every $E\in\vS$ there exists $C_E\in{c(X)}, (cb(X)$, $cwk(X), ck(X))$ such that for every $x'\in{X'}$